black-ai/blackbox-documentation/websocket-requests.md

 ## Making Websocket Requests

-The blackbox websocket API architecture is fairly simple.
+The Blackbox websocket API structure is quite straightforward.
+Following are the components of making websocket requests.

 #### Authentication
-You will be provided with API credentials, either by your Black.ai contact directly or through the Application Configuration page.
+You will be provided with API credentials by either direct contact from black.ai or through the Application Config page.

-**note: please contact us if your Application does not show automatically generated API credentials**
+_Note: Please contact us if your Application does not show automatically generated API credentials._

 #### API Architecture
 The Blackbox API follows a simple 'publisher / subscriber' model, making it possible to query for data both historically and in real-time.